pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v10-0/index.md

 ### Renamed the default CLI for Microsoft 365 app registration created during `m365 setup`

 Not so long ago we updated the default behavior of the login command which now requires you to provide an app registration which will allow CLI for Microsoft 365 to sign in to your tenant.
 You may read more details about this change in [previous major release blog post](https://pnp.github.io/blog/cli-for-microsoft-365/cli-for-microsoft-365-v9-0/#the-new-major-version-of-cli-for-microsoft-365--v9).
-Along with this change we update the `m365 setup` command so that it now also allows you to create the required app registration on your tenant along with all required settings and selected set of permissions.
+Along with this change we updated the `m365 setup` command so that it now also allows you to create the required app registration on your tenant along with all required settings and selected set of permissions.
 In this release we updated the default name of this app to 'CLI for M365', previously it was 'CLI for Microsoft 365'.
 Unfortunately, it turned out that the word 'Microsoft' in your app registration name blocks it from becoming multitenant.
 That is why in order to avoid this unnecessary problem we updated the name.

 ## Upcoming changes